PennyLeScroche/PennyLeScroche.github.io/notes.md

 Card based ttrpg where you play a recipe that changes due to colonization, natural disasters, and relocation

 boomer looter shooter

+#### Eccentric Explorers?

+Survival based Distortion Dice game inspired by Delicious in Dungeon

+Stats

+- Strength
+- Speed
+- Smarts
+- Spirit

+(likely to change)

+Stress Tracks

+- Fatigue
+- Thirst
+- Hunger
+- Fear
+- Injury

+for most checks you rotate through fatigue, thirst, and hunger.
+For some specific challenges you can take fear and injury.

+Fatigue can be lowered by 1 by stopping to rest once per day.
+Resting for the night can lower fatigue anywhere from 0-2 depending on how well you sleep.
+Thirst can be lowered by 1 by stopping to drink once per day if you have a source of water Hunger can be lowered by 1 by snacking on something once per day.

+Stopping to make a meal can lower thirst, hunger, and fatigue and can be done up to 3 times per day if you have the resources.
+There is a roll to prepare the meal from the ingredients you have that will determine the quality of the meal at the end and the amount that your character enjoys it.
+Both of these affect the amount that you can heal from your meal.